This beef taco casserole is grain-free and Whole30 compliant. It packs a punch of flavor and feeds a crowd!

-When you’re nearing the end of a Whole30, the last thing you want to do is cook.
+When you’re nearing the end of a Whole30, the last thing you want to do is cook, amiright?

 You’ll probably find yourself grabbing hard boiled eggs and Lara bars instead of meals.
-But this taco casserole is here to make your life easier.
+But this Beef Taco Casserole is here to save you from Lara Bar dinners!

 When it really boils down to it, I’m a lazy cook.
-(See what I did there?
-Boils?
-Cook?)
+(See what I did there?)

 I wanted to make this taco casserole as quick and easy as possible, but also flavorful and satisfying.
 I’ve had a few other similar style casseroles, and the flavor just wasn’t there – you had to add a bunch of things to make it taste like anything.